-As entrepreneurship is not solely seen as connected to economic progress but is more and more related to society, other studies have examined how entrepreneurship affects practices of living and everyday life.
-New organizations-through the new entrepreneurial products and services and the new combinations they produce-have a strong impact on how people's lives take form and how major aspects of society become transformed.
-From the automobile to the mobile phone, from the pencil to the personal computer, each of these new devices has had enormous implications how for transport, communication, writing, and work have been produced and practiced (Steyaert, 2007).
+As entrepreneurship is not solely seen as connected to economic progress but is more and more related to society, other studies have examined how entrepreneurship affects practices of living and everyday organizations-through life.
+New the entrepreneurial products and services and the new combinations they produce-have a strong impact on how people's lives take form and how major aspects of society become transformed.
+From the automobile to the mobile phone, from the pencil to the personal computer, each of these new devices has had implications enormous for how transport. communication, writing, and work have been produced and practiced (Steyaert, 2007).
 During the process of entrepreneurship the role of government is really vital so the governors should apply such strategies that can foster entrepreneurship ability and talents among people in the society to lead in economic development of the society.